Active retirement from Geography and Education

 Angus has sixteen years experience as a secondary school teacher and a curriculum development director for local authority advisory services in Kent.
 This included a significant project engaging teachers in issues arising from the construction of the Channel tunnel and the European dimension.
 It was based at the Eurotunnel Exhibition Centre in Folkestone.

-Angus Willson is based in Ashford, Kent and works mainly across London and the South East of England.
-He enjoys travel.
+Angus Willson is based in Ashford, Kent and has worked mainly across London and the South East of England.

 Contact details >